 Responsibilities of the position include, but may not be limited to:

-- Perform other duties as assigned within the scope of the position.
+- Other duties as may be assigned within the scope of this position.

 Knowledge, skills and abilities required:

 - Certificate or diploma in Public Relations, Journalism, Marketing, Communications or related field;